PayHereLK/payhere-mobilesdk-reactnative/README.md

 - One-time Payment Details: [read docs](https://support.payhere.lk/api-&-mobile-sdk/payhere-checkout#2-listening-to-payment-notification)
 - Recurring Payment Details: [read docs](https://support.payhere.lk/api-&-mobile-sdk/payhere-recurring#2-listening-to-payment-notification)
 - Preapproval Details: [read docs](https://support.payhere.lk/api-&-mobile-sdk/payhere-preapproval#2-listening-to-preapproval-notification)

+#### I am getting an error saying, "Could not GET 'https://dl.bintray.com..." ####

+PayHere React Native SDK versions prior to `1.0.9` (`1.0.8` and previous versions) depended on an older version of the PayHere Android SDK which is no longer available through the bintray.com Maven repository.
+Update to the latest version `1.0.9` and try again.

+If you are still experiencing issues, make sure you have followed the new "2.
+Android Pre-requisites" section with updated instructions for SDK versions `1.0.9` and above.

 #### I have a different question.
 Where should I raise my issues? ####